Battle of Wuzhang Plains: Background

-The battle
+Battle

 Initial clashes

 When Zhuge Liang arrived at the Wei River, at his command, the advance team led by Meng Yan crossed the river and camped at the eastern foot of the Wugong River.
 Sima Yi led 10,000 cavalry to attack the advance team.
 Zhuge Liang made a bridge out of bamboo and ordered his soldiers to fire their crossbows at the cavalry.
 Sima Yi saw the completed bridge and immediately retreated.

 When Sima Yi and his troops were stationed to the south of the Wei River, Guo Huai urged them to move to the plains on the north bank of the river as he foresaw that Zhuge Liang would attempt to seize the plains.
 When the other officers disagreed, Guo Huai said, "If Zhuge Liang crosses the Wei River and occupies those plains, his troops will have access to the mountains in the north.
 If they block the road through the mountains, it will cause fear and panic among the people living in the region.
 This isn't helpful to our State."
 Sima Yi agreed with Guo Huai and sent him to occupy the plains.
 While Guo Huai and his men were building a camp on the plains, they came under attack by Shu forces but managed to drive them back.